spiffe/spiffe/ssc/elections/2021H2/ANDREW_MOORE.md

 I frequently collaborate with current and upcoming internal users to plan integration and migration work to SPIFFE.
 I also own my team's SPIRE production readiness and observability, as well as consumer onboarding.

-Be sure to preserve the two empty spaces at the end of each line below.

 **GitHub Handle:** @amoore877